kaledaljebur/SnortIDS-Windows/readme.md

    - Logs can be examined by Wireshark: \
      ![alt text](images/wireshark.png)
 1. The two tested rules in SnortIDS can be locate here: \
-    - c:\Snort\rules\local.rules \
+    - `c:\Snort\rules\local.rules` \
       ![alt text](images/rules.png)
+    - First rule at line 22 which is \
+    `alert icmp any any -> any any (msg:" ICMP detected"; sid:1000000;)` \
-    - First rule at line 22 is for general ICMP ping detection if a quick topology test is needed.
+    it is for general ICMP ping detection if a quick topology test is needed.
-    - The second at line 25 is for detecting SYN port scanning.
+    - The second at line 25 which is \
+    `alert tcp any any -> any any (msg:"SYN port scanning detected"; flags:s; detection_filter:track by_dst, count 20, seconds 30; sid:1000001;)` \
+    it is for detecting SYN based port scanning.
     - You can add # at the start of the line to disable any of them.
-    - SnortIDS will need to be restarted for any changes.
+    - SnortIDS will need to be restarted after any changes.

 1. Restarting SnortIDS can be by stopping the current running command using CRTL+C in the keyboard then run the SnordIDS command again (in step 7 above).
-1. Check the SnortIDS [manual](http://manual-snort-org.s3-website-us-east-1.amazonaws.com/) for more details.
+1. You can edit `c:\Snort\rules\local.rules` to update or add any rules for any detections.
+Check the SnortIDS [manual](http://manual-snort-org.s3-website-us-east-1.amazonaws.com/) for more details.